Texas Municipal Retirement System (TMRS)

 In determining their best estimate of a recommended investment return assumption under the various alternative asset allocation portfolios, TMRS's actuary focused on the area between arithmetic mean (aggressive) without an adjustment for time (conservative) and the geometric mean (conservative) with an adjustment for time (aggressive).

-The target allocation and best estimates of real rates of return for each major asset class in fiscal year 2020 are summarized in the following table:
+The target allocation and best estimates of real rates of return for each major asset class as of actuarial valuation dated December 31, 2021 are summarized in the following table:

 |Asset Class||Target Allocation||Long-Term Expected Rate of Return (Arithmetic)|